 Learn More About Tooth-Colored Dental Fillings

 If you experience a cavity, or have had a previous cavity treated with a metal filling, then speak with your dentist about the many benefits of choosing a tooth-colored dental filling.
-To schedule a consultation, call E-Care Dentistry, PA in Olathe, KS, today at 913-764-1018 or 913-353-4213.
+To schedule a consultation, call E-Care Dentistry, PA in Olathe, KS, today at 913-764-1018.
 We also proudly serve patients from Overland Park, Lenexa, Leawood, Gardner, and all surrounding communities.